What is a neck X-ray?

-- thinning of the neck bones due to osteoporosis
+- thinning of your neck bones due to osteoporosis

 - bone tumors or cysts

-- chronic wear on the disks and joints of your neck (cervical spondylosis)
+- chronic wear on the disks and joints of your neck, which is called cervical spondylosis

-- joints that are pushed out of their normal positions (dislocations)
+- joints that are pushed out of their normal positions, which are called dislocations

-- abnormal growths on the bones (bone spurs)
+- abnormal growths on the bones, which are called bone spurs

 - spinal deformities